fuse-box/fuse-box/docs/plugin-api.md

 ### test [RegExp]

 Defining `test` will filter files into your plugin.
-For example `\.js$` If spefified you plugin's `transform` will get  triggered upon tranformation.
+For example `\.js$` If specified you plugin's `transform` will get  triggered upon transformation.
 It's optional.

 ### dependencies